 Data on the number, condition, and accessibility of different Kubernetes objects, such as pods, are released by the Kubernetes API server.
 Internal Kubernetes processes and components use this data to monitor whether pods are launched, maintained, and correctly scheduled for new pods.

-You may get a high-level overview of your cluster’s state using these cluster state metrics.
+You can get a high-level overview of your cluster’s state using these cluster state metrics.
 They can reveal problems with nodes or pods, alerting you to the likelihood that you need to scale back your cluster or look into a bottleneck.

 3. Cost management

-You can identify what services cost your company the most by checking that resources in your Kubernetes cluster are properly tagged using labels or namespaces.
+You can identify which services cost your company the most by checking that resources in your Kubernetes cluster are properly tagged using labels or namespaces.
 Monitoring is frequently the best place to start when figuring out the return on investment of various cost-cutting measures.

 Setting up an overall framework is highly advised.
 You must make sure that you are informed if anything unusual occurs.
 For instance, you’ll want to be informed if a product or service unexpectedly increases in price so that you may investigate the cause and implement changes.